-<cacheManagerPeerProviderFactory

 class="net.sf.ehcache.distribution.jms.JMSCacheManagerPeerProviderFactory"

 properties="..."

 propertySeparator=","

 />

 The JMS PeerProviderFactory uses JNDI to maintain message queue independence.

-Refer to the manual for full configuration examples using ActiveMQ and Open Message
+Refer to the manual for full configuration examples using ActiveMQ and Open Message Que Valid properties are:

-Queue.

-Valid properties are:

-initialContextFactoryName (mandatory) - the name of the factory used to create the

-message queue initial context.
+initialContextFactoryName (mandatory) - the name of the factory used to create the message queue initial context.

-providerURL (mandatory) - the JNDI configuration information for the service provider to
+providerURL (mandatory) - the JNDI configuration information for the service provider use.

-use.

-topicConnectionFactoryBindingName (mandatory) - the JNDI binding name for the

-TopicConnectionFactory

-topicBindingName (mandatory) - the JNDI binding name for the topic name

-securityPrincipalName - the JNDI java.naming.security.principal

-securityCredentials - the JNDI java.naming.security.credentials

-urlPkgPrefixes - the JNDI java.naming.factory.url.pkgs

-userName - the user name to use when creating the TopicConnection to the Message

-Queue

-password - the password to use when creating the TopicConnection to the Message Queue

-acknowledgementMode - the JMS Acknowledgement mode for both publisher and

-subscriber.

-The available choices are

-AUTO_ACKNOWLEDGE, DUPS_OK_ACKNOWLEDGE and

-SESSION_TRANSACTED.

-The default is AUTO ACKNOWLEDGE.

-listenToTopic - true or false.
-If false, this cache will send to the JMS topic but will

-not listen for updates.
+- topicConnectionFactoryBindingName (mandatory) the JNDI binding name for the TopicConnectionFactory - topicBindingName (mandatory) the JNDI binding name for the topic name - securityPrincipalName the JNDI java.naming.security.principal - securityCredentials the JNDI java.naming.security.credentials - urlPkgPrefixes the JNDI java.naming.factory.url.pkgs - userName the user name to use when creating the TopicConnection to the Message Queue - password the password to use when creating the TopicConnection to the Message Queue - - The default is AUTO_ACKNOWLEDGE. - listenToTopic true or false.
+If false, this cache will send to the JMS topic but wi not listen for updates.

+'''

 Default is true.

 '''